 REALTORS© marketplace members can also save up to 65 percent a year on dental services and 71 percent on vision over what they would have spent if they didn’t have insurance.
 Dental plans range from about $24 a month for an individual member to $199 for a premium family plan and about $13 a month for vision for an individual member, or up to about $37 for a premium family plan.

 The marketplace also offers Medicare supplements, a free pharmacy discount card, and access to telehealth services.

 NAR members are not the only ones receiving the benefits of group health insurance rates.
-Keller Williams is among the firms that also offer health care options to its associates through its KW Wellness Benefits Marketplace so that they meet ACA requirements and avoid tax penalties for not having the insurance.
+Keller Williams is among the firms that also offer health care options to its associates through its KW Wellness program so that they meet ACA requirements and avoid tax penalties for not having the insurance.